 Hardware is only half the battle – finding the right software solution.

-What are the usual struggles with eye tracking software?
+Let’s first look at the usual struggles that are encountered with eye tracking software.

-Struggle 5: Eye tracking software rarely supports different biometric sensors: Eye tracking software often is just that – it tracks eyes but rarely connects to other biometric sensors to monitor emotional arousal and valence.
+Struggle 5: Eye tracking software rarely supports different biosensors eye tracking software almost always is just that – it tracks eyes but rarely connects to other biosensors to allow recordings of emotional arousal and valence.

 What should a picture-perfect eye tracking software hold in store for you?

-- is scalable correspondent to your research needs: It allows you to conveniently add other biometric sensors that capture cognitive, emotional or physiological processes
+- Is scalable to meet your research needs: It allows you to conveniently add other biosensors that capture cognitive, emotional or physiological processes

-- tracks various stimulus categories: Screen-based stimuli (video, images, websites, screen capture, mobile devices), in real-life environments (mobile eye tracking) as well as survey stimuli for self-reports
+- Tracks various stimulus categories: Screen-based stimuli (video, images, websites, screen capture, mobile devices etc), real-life environments (mobile eye tracking, physical products etc) as well as survey stimuli for self-reports

-- growths with you: It can be used equally by novices that are just getting started with eye tracking and expert users that know the ropes
+- Grows with you: It can be used equally by novices that are just getting started with eye tracking and expert users that know the ropes

 Eye tracking done right with iMotions